 A few years ago I started following someone on Instagram (which is likely another deadly sin).
 At first, I loved seeing her pictures come up and looked forward to seeing the next place she was travelling to and what she was getting up to.
 I remember joking about the fact that I had a “girl crush”, brushing it off as something benign and innocent.
-But after a while I found myself scrolling through her feed, watching her YouTube videos and waiting for her to post to her stories.
+But after a while I found myself scrolling through her feed, watching her YouTube videos and waiting for her to post her stories.
 I will admit, it was getting a little out of control.
 The worst part was that after seeing her content I started feeling pretty terrible.
 I would have this heavy feeling in my chest and feel critical about all aspects of my life.
 Including myself.

 It was about this time when my husband suggested that I have a break from social media.
 “What?
 No way.
 Why would I need to do that?”
 Maybe I could stop logging in to Facebook, but I don’t need to stop using Instagram, right?
 My reaction really should have set off alarm bells for me, but at that time I wasn’t really so aware of how it was impacting me.
 In my defence, I was heavily pregnant at the time and probably overly emotional.
 Either way, it took me a few more months before I made the decision to have a month off all social media.

 After a few weeks off social media, I was able to get more perspective on the situation.
-I recognised that what I was feeling was envy and that I wasn’t using it in a way that way serving me.
+I recognised that what I was feeling was envy and that I wasn’t using it in a way that was serving me.
 But I also realised that envy, along with all of our emotions, is just there as information to help guide us in the right direction.
-Once I saw it from that perspective I could then get curious with my feelings.
+Once I saw it from that perspective I could then get curious about my feelings.
 I asked myself what it was about this woman and her life that brought up the feeling of envy in me.